 Scranton woman arraigned on homicide charge

 Mar.
-5—A 40-year-old woman accused of fatally stabbing her fiancé wounded herself to bolster a claim she acted in self-defense, Scranton police charged today.
+6—A 40-year-old woman accused of fatally stabbing her fiance wounded herself to bolster a claim she acted in self-defense, Scranton police charged Friday.

 During the arraignment, Lackawanna County District Attorney Mark Powell said Dougherty is "a danger to society, she is a danger to herself."
 She remains jailed without bail.